paxionfull/infiniai_dify_plugin/README.md

 ### Overview
-InfiniAI(MaaS) provides access to a variety of large language models, such as GPT-4o, Deepseek-R1, and the Qwen series.
+InfiniAI(MaaS) provides high-performance APIs for accelerating large model inference, covering multiple modalities such as text, images, and videos.
+It supports the latest open-source LLM models like DeepSeek, as well as SOTA embedding and reranking models such as Jina/bge.
+Configuration can be done via model names, API keys, and other parameters.

 ### Configure
 Install the infiniai plugin, then configure it by entering your API Key.
 Get your API Key from [InfiniAI](https://cloud.infini-ai.com/login?redirect=/genstudio/model?deepsearch) and save.